numberZero/libluabox/README.md

 (including
 code timing out).

+### Sandbox
+Main object managed by the library.

+Public properties:
+* `name` (string, read only) Sandbox name.
+* `env` (table) The environment for the code being sandboxed.
+May be altered but should not be replaced unless absolutely necessary.

+Mods may add properties of form `modname:property`, if necessary.

 ### Core libraries
 * `_G`: some commonly used globals like `pairs`
 * `string`, `table`, `math`: safe parts of Lua standard libraries, plus